-According to the Assisted Living Federation of America (ALFA), there are currently around 76% of residents in an assisted living facility who moved there directly from their own home.
+According to the Assisted Living Federation of America (ALFA), there are currently around 76% of residents in an assisted living facility moved there directly from their own homes.
 ALFA also reports that assisted living facilities have a ratio of 7:1, women to men.

 Features of an Assisted Living Facility